eurostat/Nuts2json/README.md

 To add [map insets](http://wiki.gis.com/wiki/index.php/Inset_Map) showing overseas territories or detail on small countries, dedicated files can be used.
 To access these files, the URL patterns are the same as the ones previously defined, except an additional **GEO** parameter has to be specified here:
 `/<YEAR>/<GEO>/<PROJECTION>`.
 This parameter specifies the territory of interest.
 For example, [`https://raw.githubusercontent.com/eurostat/Nuts2json/master/pub/v1/2021/GF/32622/10M/1.json`](https://raw.githubusercontent.com/eurostat/Nuts2json/master/pub/v1/2021/GF/32622/10M/1.json) returns a TopoJSON file of 2021 NUTS regions level 1 on French Guiana overseas territory in UTM zone 22N projection ([EPSG 32622](https://spatialreference.org/ref/epsg/wgs-84-utm-zone-22n/)) at 1:10M scale.

 The values supported for this additional **GEO** parameter are listed in the table below.
-For each of them, a specific cartographic CRS is proposed, replacing the European LAEA CRS.
+For each of them, a specific projection is proposed, replacing the European LAEA projection when necessary.

 | **GEO** | Territory | Specific CRS (EPSG code) |
 | ------------- | ------------- | ------------- |